Carlos the Jackal: Later trials

 In May 2007, anti-terrorism judge Jean-Louis Bruguière ordered a new trial for Ramírez Sánchez on charges relating to "killings and destruction of property using explosive substances" in France in 1982 and 1983, some targeting trains, which killed 11 people and injured nearly 150.
 Ramírez Sánchez denied any connection to the events in his 2011 trial, staging a nine-day hunger strike to protest his imprisonment conditions.
 The trial began on 7 November 2011, in Paris.
 Three other members of Ramírez Sánchez's organization were tried in absentia at the same time: Johannes Weinrich, Christa Margot Fröhlich, and Ali Kamal Al-Issawi.
-Germany has refused to extradite Weinrich and Fröhlich, and Al-Issawi, a Palestinian, "is reportedly on the run."
+Germany has refused to extradite Weinrich and Fröhlich, and Al-Issawi, a Palestinian, "is reportedly on the run".
 Ramírez Sánchez continues to deny any involvement in the attacks.
 On 15 December 2011, Ramírez Sánchez, Weinrich and Issawi were convicted and sentenced to life in prison; Fröhlich was acquitted.

 Ramírez Sánchez appealed against the verdict and a new trial began in May 2013.
 He lost his appeal on 26 June 2013 and judges in a special anti-terrorism court upheld his life sentence.

-In October 2014, he was also charged for an attack on Drugstore Publicis in September 1974, when a grenade tossed in the cafe killed two and wounded 34.
+In October 2014, he was also charged for an attack on Drugstore Publicis in Paris in September 1974, when a grenade tossed in the cafe killed two and wounded 34.
 In 1979, Al Watan Al-Arabi magazine published an interview with Sánchez in which is admitted he was responsible.
 The grenade was tracked and found to have been stolen from a US army base in 1972.
 Another was found at the Paris home of Carlos's mistress.
 Carlos denied that the interview ever took place.
 After a lengthy appeal of the charges, in May 2016 his trial was ordered to proceed and opened in March 2017.
 On 28 March 2017, he was sentenced to an additional life term.

-Political views
+Later political views

 In his 2003 book, Revolutionary Islam, Ramírez Sánchez professed his admiration for the Iranian Revolution, writing that "Today, confronted by the threat to Civilization, there is a response: revolutionary Islam!
 Only men and women armed with a total faith in the founding values of truth, justice, and fraternity will be prepared to lead the combat and deliver humanity from the empire of mendacity."
-He also praised Osama bin Laden and September 11 attacks, portraying it as a "lofty feat" to liberate the Islamic Holy Lands and advance the Palestinian cause.
+He also praised Osama bin Laden and the September 11 attacks, portraying it as a "lofty feat" to liberate the Islamic Holy Lands and advance the Palestinian cause.